Overview

 - Separation between account recovery and access to protected messages.

 The identity lifecycle includes account authentication, session state, recovery state, administrative policy state, and device association.
 Enigm App uses identity context as one input to authorization; it does not treat authentication alone as sufficient for every protected operation.
-Administrative lifecycle operations may be available through Enigm Command where an enterprise or managed deployment requires policy assignment, device review, or audit evidence.Multi-Device Workflows
+Administrative lifecycle operations are available through Enigm Command when an enterprise or managed deployment requires policy assignment, device review, or audit evidence.Multi-Device Workflows

 Integration With Enigm Command

-Enigm Command is the administrative product for managed policy and review workflows.
-It may support account policy, connected-device visibility, session closure, device removal, data deletion workflows, account deletion workflows, Enigm Server, Enigm eSIM, Enigm Key emergency contacts, rollout visibility, audit review, and security posture review.
+Enigm Command is the web control panel product for individual users, organizations, and enterprise administrators.
+It supports account policy, connected-device visibility, active session closure, unauthorized device removal, device revocation, platform data deletion workflows, full account deletion workflows, Enigm Server purchase and creation, server ID join request review, server membership management, server-scoped content lifecycle controls, Enigm eSIM purchase and lifecycle management, Enigm Key device lifecycle visibility, Enigm OS managed-device mode when enabled by the user, Enyra Product Assistant, rollout visibility, audit review, and security posture review.
 Enigm Command should not expose protected message content, call content, private key material, or implementation-sensitive protocol state.Integration With Optional Enigm OS

-When Enigm OS is deployed, Enigm App can consume additional device trust signals, including Trust Security Center posture, device-management state, privacy-mode state, network-policy state, OTA verification state, and Remote Attestation outcomes where applicable.
+When Enigm OS is deployed, Enigm App consumes additional Device Trust signals, including Trust Security Center posture, device-management state, privacy-mode state, network-policy state, OTA verification state, and Remote Attestation outcomes.
 Enigm OS signals are additive.
-Enigm App security must not assume that every deployment uses Enigm OS.Integration With Network Services
+Enigm App security must not assume that every deployment uses Enigm OS.Integration With Enigm Proxy And VPN Service

-Enigm Key is a supporting emergency connectivity device associated with a user’s Enigm account.
-Enigm App may support Enigm Key synchronization, emergency contact configuration, emergency event visibility, and device lifecycle actions.
+Enigm Key is a physical emergency connectivity device associated with a user’s Enigm account.
+Enigm App supports Enigm Key initial linking, synchronization, emergency contact configuration, emergency event visibility, device lifecycle review, revocation, and replacement workflows.
+Initial linking and emergency contact configuration are controlled from Enigm App.
 Enigm Key emergency workflows should remain user-controlled, event-bound, and separated from normal message or call content.
+During an active emergency workflow, location sharing is intended to continue until the user cancels the emergency sending workflow.
 When inactive, Enigm Key is intended to remain dormant to reduce unnecessary location exposure and network activity.Security Considerations

 - Enigm is the primary user-facing security surface.